 This DSP, with the associated materials, will be submitted to the District Council for mandatory review following a decision by the Planning Board.
-The proposed development is in conformance with all applicable regulations, which have been addressed throughout this technical staff report.
+The approved development is in conformance with all applicable regulations, which have been addressed throughout this resolution.
+As noted above, the closest residential development is over 300 feet from the proposed consolidated storage facility and the applicant is providing appropriate screening via existing vegetation.

 - 9. Prince George's County Zoning Ordinance: The subject DSP has been reviewed for compliance with the requirements of the I-1 and Military Installation Overlay (M-I-O) Zones and the site design guidelines of the prior Zoning Ordinance.
 The following discussion is offered regarding these requirements: - a.
 This DSP is in conformance with Section 27-473(b), Uses Permitted, of the prior Zoning Ordinance because both uses of consolidated storage and a RV/camping trailer lot are permitted in the I-1 Zone. - b.
 The subject application complies with the applicable requirements of Section 27-469 (I-1 Zone) of the prior Zoning Ordinance, which governs development in industrial zones.
 For example, the applicant has provided approximately 70 percent of the net lot area to be maintained as green area, which is more than the required 10 percent.
-Analyses of other requirements can be found in other parts of this technical staff report. - c.
-The proposed consolidated storage facility is a permitted use in the I-1 Zone, in accordance with Section 27-475.04 of the prior Zoning Ordinance.
+Analyses of other requirements can be found in other parts of this resolution, including Findings 2, 6, and 11. - c.
+The approved consolidated storage facility is a permitted use in the I-1 Zone, in accordance with Section 27-475.04 of the prior Zoning Ordinance.
 Specific requirements of Section 27-475.04(a) are as follows: - (1) Requirements. - (A) No entrances to individual consolidated storage units shall be visible from a street or from adjoining land in any Residential or Commercial Zone (or land proposed to be used for residential or commercial purposes on an approved Basic Plan for a Comprehensive Design Zone, or any approved Conceptual or Detailed Site Plan).